Upper moon: half circle of radius 1 centered at the origin.

 probability which the cross-entropy loss box scores against the true label y.

-The constructor, from experiments/experiment.py:
+The constructor, from experiment.py:

 class TinyNet(nn.Module):